trueos/trueos-docs/trueos-handbook/install.rst

 * **atime:** When set to :guilabel:`on`, controls whether the access time for files is updated when they are read.
-When set to :guilabel:`off`, this property avoids producing write traffic when reading files and can result in significant performance gains, though it might confuse mailers and some other utilities.
+When set to :guilabel:`off`, this property avoids producing write traffic when reading files.
+This can result in significant performance gains, though it may confuse mailers and other utilities.

-* **canmount:** If set to :guilabel:`off`, the filesystem can not be mounted.
+* **canmount:** If set to :guilabel:`off`, the filesystem is unmountable.

 * **casesensitivity:** The default is :guilabel:`sensitive`, as UNIX filesystems use case-sensitive file names.
 For example, "kris" is different from "Kris".
 To tell the dataset to ignore case, select